1979 Utah State Aggies football team

-The 1979 Utah State Aggies football team represented Utah State University during the 1979 NCAA Division I-A football season as a member of the Pacific Coast Athletic Association (PCAA).
+The 1979 Utah State Aggies football team represented Utah State University as a new member of the Pacific Coast Athletic Association (PCAA) during the 1979 NCAA Division I-A football season.
 The Aggies were led by fourth-year head coach Bruce Snyder and played their home games at Romney Stadium in Logan, Utah.
 They finished the season with a record of seven wins, three losses and one tie (7–3–1, 4–0–1 PCAA).